top of page

 • Confirm your eligibility for honorarium payments with your home institution.
 There are a few restrictions, for example, NSF employees are ineligible and University of California awardees must be faculty members.

-FARR Selects Five Mini Research Opportunities in AI-readiness
+FARR Selects Six Mini Research Opportunities in AI-readiness

 Advancing Earth Science Education Through Generative Artificial Intelligence